jootse84/bubble-map/README.md

 Easy-to-use library to visualize your country data in a complete world map (by the use of bubbles).
 Uses Mapbox tiles, D3 and topojson.
-Allows to zoom-in, zoom-out and life update of your data.
+Allows to zoom-in, zoom-out and live update of your data.

 ![Screencast](./images/example.gif)